VAT Advice Edinburgh

 Every quarter, the business adds up all the VAT it has paid on the supplies to run the business, and all the VAT it has charged its customers, and offsets the VAT paid against the VAT charged.
 The balance after this is owed to Her Majesty’s Revenue and Customs (HMRC).

-Any business can register for VAT, and businesses that are earning over £83,000 currently, are obliged to register.
+Any business can register for VAT, and businesses that are earning over £85,000 currently, are obliged to register.
 You must not charge VAT until you get your formal registration number from HMRC, and that number should go on each invoice or receipt you issue.
-Some accountants run systems that will do most of this work for you, so if you are a sole trader, without a bookkeeper, it may be easier to use this kind of service.
+Accountants should run systems that will do most of this work for you, so if you are a sole trader, without a bookkeeper, it may be easier to use this kind of service.

 There is still a question – if my business is below the threshold, should I register?
 For some people, the fact that they don’t have to charge VAT is a business advantage because it makes them cheaper than larger firms.
 This is a key factor if you are charging the general public, who cannot reclaim the VAT, and so some businesses advertise this fact.

 But be careful – this is a very complex area, and it is easy to get tripped up by the rules.
 And remember that although you add 20% to an invoice when charging VAT, you don’t deduct 20% when reclaiming VAT – a common mistake made by small businesses.
 If you find this confusing, seek the help of an accountancy firm with systems that will work it out for you.